taskcluster/taskgraph/docs/tutorials/creating-a-task-graph.rst

 --------------------

-:term:`Transforms <Transform>` are Python generators that take a :class:`-taskgraph.transforms.base.TransformConfig` instance and a generator that yields task definitions (in dictionary form) as input.
+:term:`Transforms <Transform>` are Python generators that take a :class:`~taskgraph.transforms.base.TransformConfig` instance and a generator that yields task definitions (in dictionary form) as input.
 It yields task definitions (which may or may not be modified) from the original inputs.